gnahzt28/GTPLM-GO/README.md

 ## Acknowledge

-Most of the codes in this study are obtained from [DeepGraphGO](https://github.com/yourh/DeepGraphGO), [SGFormer](https://github.com/qitianwu/SGFormer) and [NAGphormer](https://github.com/JHL-HUST/NAGphormer), we thank the authors for their open-sourced code.
+Our code is built upon [DeepGraphGO](https://github.com/yourh/DeepGraphGO), [SGFormer](https://github.com/qitianwu/SGFormer) and [NAGphormer](https://github.com/JHL-HUST/NAGphormer), we thank the authors for their open-sourced code.

 For more details one can check the original papers at: